When you join the Edinburgh Medical School, you become part of a close-knit community.

 At Edinburgh Medical School, we put a strong emphasis on developing life-long learning, which are essential qualities for a successful medical career.

-The Student Wellbeing team works with the Medical Teaching Organisation (MTO) and in close liaison with wellbeing teams across the University to ensure a positive student experience.
+The Student Support team works with the Medical Teaching Organisation (MTO) and in close liaison with other wellbeing teams across the University to ensure a positive student experience.